Split and the island of Vis, Croatia

 Bacvice and Bene beach were our beaches of choice.
 In addition we also walked through Marjan nature park.
 Took a short bus trip to Salona to some Roman ruins, which were free, quiet and definitely worth a look.

 One day trip we did consisted of white water rafting down the Cetina river, which was such an amazing experience.
 We got to see a lot of wildlife, go swimming, caving and cliff jumping.
+We went with company Pirate Rafting, which were a lovely friendly couple.

 Croatia was packed full trip which didn’t cost us a lot of money.
 Croatia is place I would recommend to anyone looking to travel on a budget but, still has lots of history and beautiful landscapes to see.